- Welcome to New Student Programs

 The advisement appointments and other activities will finish by 5:00pm on Day 2.

 We strongly encourage family members to attend Summer Orientation with their students.
 The start of a student's college experience is a very important and exciting time, not only for the student, but for parents and families as well.
 The more you understand about the college experience, the more helpful you will be to your student during his/her transition.
 Students and family members are welcome to be apart of the Summer Orientation program.
-A separate, but concurrent, program has been designed for parents and family members.
+A separate, but concurrent, program has been designed for parents and guests.
+Please note we do not offer child care services, however siblings are welcome to attend with parents.

 Family members can expect to gain an increased familiarity with campus life at Geneseo and be introduced to some of the faculty, staff and students who teach, advise, and guide students at Geneseo.
 Information about residence life, campus safety and security, academic support services, student health care, community expectations, and tips on how to support students during their (and your) transition to college will also be provided at Family Orientation.